xmake-io/xmake/README.md

 ## Introduction ([中文](/README_zh.md))

-Xmake is a lightweight cross-platform build utility based on Lua.
+Xmake is a lightweight, cross-platform build utility based on Lua.

-It is very lightweight and has no dependencies because it has a built-in Lua runtime.
+It is very lightweight and has no dependencies due to the integration of the Lua runtime.

-It uses xmake.lua to maintain project builds and its configuration syntax is very simple and readable.
+It uses xmake.lua to maintain project builds with a very simple and readable syntax.

-We can use it to build project directly like Make/Ninja, or generate project files like CMake/Meson, and it also has a built-in package management system to help users solve the integrated use of C/C++ dependent libraries.
+We can use it to build projects directly like Make/Ninja or generate project files like CMake/Meson.
+It also has a built-in package management system to help users integrate C/C++ dependencies.

 ```
 Xmake = Build backend + Project Generator + Package Manager
 ```

-If you want to know more, please refer to: [Documents](https://xmake.io/#/getting_started), [Github](https://github.com/xmake-io/xmake) and [Gitee](https://gitee.com/tboox/xmake) and also welcome to join our [community](https://xmake.io/#/about/contact).
+If you want to know more, please refer to: [Documents](https://xmake.io/#/getting_started), [Github](https://github.com/xmake-io/xmake) and [Gitee](https://gitee.com/tboox/xmake).
+You are also welcome to join our [community](https://xmake.io/#/about/contact).

 ![](https://xmake.io/assets/img/index/xmake-basic-render.gif)